LarkspurCA/androidweardocs/sync.rst

       </service>
     </application>

-2. Create a listener that extends the WearableListenerService.
+2. Create a listener in the wear application that extends the WearableListenerService.
 This example logs any received message to the debug output.

   .. code-block:: java

       public class ListenerService extends WearableListenerService {

-        private static final String MESSAGE_RECEIVED_PATH = "/message_received_path";

         @Override
         public void onMessageReceived(MessageEvent messageEvent) {

-          if (messageEvent.getPath().equals(MESSAGE_RECEIVED_PATH)) {
+          if (messageEvent.getPath().equals("/message_path")) {
             final String message = new String(messageEvent.getData());
             Log.v("myTag", "Message path received on watch is: " + messageEvent.getPath());
             Log.v("myTag", "Message received on watch is: " + message);